Shafied/testcafe-reporter-slack/README.md

 #### Quiet mode

-Choose if you want to have messages in terminal about sending specific messages to Slack, it's turned off by default.
+Choose if you want to have messages in the terminal about sending specific messages to Slack, it's turned off by default.

 * via `.testcaferc.json`